silshack/spring2016/_posts/jamesma560/2016-04-19-James-Moore-Project-Update1.md

 ---
 layout: post
 author: jamesma560
-title: "James Moore Project Update and Stand-Up Report 1"
+title: "James Moore Project Update and Stand Up Report 1"
 ---

 So far I have gotten a python file working on Cloud9, and I feel pretty comfortable with the interface so far.
 I was also able to upload